Get a Free Quote

 This is a sloping drainage pipe system that runs near the wall footing, below the slab, that connects to a catch basin or storm sewer farther away from the foundation of your home.
 This system allows for water drainage away from the foundation.
 If need be, water pressure will blast away dirt and sand that’s in the footing drainpipe.
 Call a plumber and make sure the footing drain was installed correctly and is in good working order.

-Interior waterproofing pumps out water that has already seeped into your basement, as opposed to exterior waterproofing, designed to keep the water out.
-Both methods keep your basement dry and safe.
+Interior waterproofing pumps out water that has already seeped into your basement, while exterior waterproofing is designed to keep water out from the start.
+Both methods help ensure your basement stays dry and structurally safe.

 Call: 416-333-LEAK (5325)